clojure/tools.namespace/README.md

   all of the associated `defmethod` expressions.

-* If the reloaded namespace contains `defprotocol`, you must also reload any records or types implementing that protocol and create new instances.
+* If the reloaded namespace contains `defprotocol`, you must also reload any records or types implementing that protocol and replace any existing instances of those records/types with new instances.

 * If the reloaded namespace contains macros, you must also reload any namespaces which use those macros.